crisaliscarrion/HotelBookings/README.md

 # Executive Summary

 ### Overview of Findings

+A variety of trends and patterns were identified and attributes were quantified to analyze the previous key areas listed.
+The biggest customer type that make the most bookings and the most revenue is the Transiet.
+This customer type tends to do their bookings via a Travel Agency or a Tour Operators.
+Additionally, this customer tends to prefer the City Hotel over the Resort Hotel.

 Explain the overarching findings, trends, and themes in 2-3 sentences here.
 This section should address the question: "If a stakeholder were to take away 3 main insights from your project, what are the most important things they should know?"
 You can put yourself in the shoes of a specific stakeholder - for example, a marketing manager or finance director - to think creatively about this section.